Save Money When Buying in Spain

 Featured Image

-Whatever your reason for buying a property in Spain, as a dream holiday home, a permanent residence or as an investment, you probably have a budget in mind that you want to use as economically as possible.
+Whatever your reason for buying a property in Spain, as a dream holiday home, a permanent residence or as an investment, you will have a budget in mind that you want to use as economically as possible.
 But in an unfamiliar market, language, currency and legal system it’s easy to pay more than you need for your property.
 Here we offer some tips and tricks for paying a fair price and saving money.

 Taxes, notary and legal fees